 - Stop driving if you become sleepy; pull over and rest

-- Avoid driving at hours when you know you may be sleepy
+- Avoid driving at times of day when you know you have insufficient sleep

-- Report drivers who are swerving to the police
+- Report sleepy drivers who are swerving to the police

 Swerving and other erratic maneuvers could indicate either a drunk or tired driver-so be sure to keep an eye out.
 You can help contribute to keeping the roads safe for all!

-If you would like to get in touch with our Las Vegas car accident attorneys, or if you were in a collision with a tired driver, call Shook & Stone and schedule a free, personalized case evaluation.
+If you would like to get in touch with our Las Vegas car accident attorneys, or if you were in a collision with a tired driver, call Shook & Stone at (702) 570-0000 and schedule a free, personalized case evaluation.